 There is a highly specific lighting setup used when Hurley takes his shots, but professional photographers can achieve this style in a variety of ways.
 This type of photo stands out online and can give you the advantage of catching the eye on a social media site.
 The background can be any color the client chooses.

 This type of headshot is taken outside of a studio setting.
 It can be indoors, outdoors, at the office or just somewhere you really enjoy.
 A good environmental headshot doesn’t allow for you to be lost in the environment you choose to shoot in.
 This type of headshot is often more casual than a studio shoot.
 This is the perfect type to choose if you’re looking to express the more laid-back side of yourself.

 So far, you’ve chosen your photographer, picked the style of headshot you’re after and have set a time to shoot.
 Now you’re wondering what to do next.
 The process isn’t over once you’ve booked your headshot; now’s the time for you to get prepared.
 Feel ready for your shoot by getting these aspects ready before you head out.

 The clothing you pick for your shoot should reflect your personality as well as the personality of the brand you represent.
-See below for our tips when selecting what to wear:
+Here are a few tips for selecting what to wear:

-- If shooting on a white background, wear something that will contrast If shooting on a dark background, wear something bright.
+- If you’re going to be shooting on a white background, wear something that will contrast If shooting on a dark background, wear something bright.